-Number and percent of service plans for waiver participants that address all assessed needs including health and safety risk factors by the provision of waiver services or other means.
-N=Number of service plans for waiver participants that address all assessed needs including health and safety risk factors by the provision of waiver services or other means D=Number of service plans reviewed
+The number and percent of service plans for waiver participants that address health and safety risk factors by the provision of waiver services or other means.
+N=Number of service plans for waiver participants that address health and safety risk factors.
+D=Number of service plans reviewed